elmahio/documentation/docs/create-deployments-from-octopus-deploy.md

+---
+title: Create deployments from Octopus Deploy
+description: Notifying elmah.io of a new deployment from Octopus Deploy is supported through a custom step template.
+Learn how to set it up in this article.
+---

 # Create deployments from Octopus Deploy

 Notifying elmah.io of a new deployment from Octopus Deploy is supported through a custom step template.
 The step template can be installed in multiple ways as explained on <a href="https://octopus.com/docs/projects/community-step-templates" target="_blank" rel="noopener noreferrer">Community step templates</a>.
 In this document, the step template will be installed directly from the *Process Editor*: